wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-calculations-dynamically.md

 )
 ```

 The formula uses the `FILTER` DAX function to return a filtered **PriceBand** table.
-That table contains a single row for the price band where the current **Product** table row’s list price is between its boundaries.
+That table contains a single row for the price band where the current **Product** table row's list price is between its boundaries.
 The `CALCULATE` DAX function uses that table as a filter, and the `VALUES` DAX function retrieves the price band name.

 To sort the price bands in a logical order, add a second calculated column to the **Product** table.